-Recently I started to port my project to DirectX 11, and it has lot of interesting differences with OpenGL such like the coordinates and matrix convention, stronger type safety requirement, better shader resources management (I didn’t try OpenGL’s SSBO yet but constant buffer is really easier to wrap into an elegant layer) and etc. One thing I stuck a little is the normal mapping there since I used the on-the-fly tangent generation in glsl, it quite confuses me at first when I rewrote it in hlsl.
+Recently I started to port my project to DirectX 11, and it has a lot of interesting differences with OpenGL such like the coordinates and matrix convention, stronger type safety requirement, better shader resources management (I didn’t try OpenGL’s SSBO yet but the constant buffer is really easier to wrap into an elegant layer) and etc. One thing I stuck a little is the normal mapping there since I used the on-the-fly tangent generation in GLSL, it quite confuses me at first when I rewrote it in HLSL.

-Basically the normal vector is interpreted as one unit direction vector who is perpendicular with a surface (or mathematically speaking in general, normal vector is one gradient vector of the gradient of a scalar field in a vector space at a certain point , who is orthogonal/normal always with the field), and with this surface normal we could achieve some old style flat shading which only give some discrete results of surface color.
-Later Gouraud (maybe not him) invented the vertex normal, as the average of the surface normal vectors which the vertex is in, then with some interpolation in the pixel processing stage, it could give a smoother shading result.
+Basically the normal vector is interpreted as one unit direction vector who is perpendicular with a surface (or mathematically speaking in general, normal vector is one gradient vector of the gradient of a scalar field in a vector space at a certain point , who is orthogonal/normal always with the field), and with this surface normal data in hand we could achieve some old-style flat shading which only gives us some discrete results of the surface color.
+Later Gouraud (maybe not him) invented the vertex normal, as the average of the surface normals where the vertex is in, it could give a smoother shading result with the nature of interpolation in the pixel processing stage.

 - Multiply with the inverse of the scale matrix ;

 - Without multiply the transformation matrix at the first, instead, just multiply a rotation matrix with local space normals ;